a11ywatch/a11ywatch/README.md

 building A11yWatch from source, how to contribute code and documentation, who to contact about what, and etc.

-If you want to build A11yWatch right away there are multiple options, the easiest way is to use docker:
-Please allocate atleast 2gb of memory.

-##### You have a working [Docker environment].
+##### [Docker environment].

 ```
 git clone https://github.com/a11ywatch/a11ywatch
 cd a11ywatch
-./bootstrap-envs.sh
 docker-compose up
 ```

 ##### Front-End Client

-For a client to use you can use the web application here [web-app](https://github.com/A11yWatch/a11ywatch-web), [ios-app](https://github.com/A11yWatch/a11ywatch-ios), or [android-app](https://github.com/A11yWatch/a11ywatch-android).
+For a client to use you can use the web application here that is [web-app](https://github.com/A11yWatch/a11ywatch-web), [ios-app](https://github.com/A11yWatch/a11ywatch-ios), or [android-app](https://github.com/A11yWatch/a11ywatch-android).
 The most up to date option at the moment is the web application.
 The mobile apps are a WIP.
 By default the ui application opens on port 3000.
 For the full story, head over to the [developer's documentation](https://a11ywatch.github.io/a11ywatch-docs/docs/getting-started).

 ## Contributing